This interview has been edited for clarity purposes.

 But fast-forward from the early 1971 to about 6-7 years ago…I’m in Montreux with my family.
 Claude Nobs, the founder, whom we unfortunately lost…What a dear friend…We’re on our bikes, riding around Lake Geneva.
 The beautiful [lake] – in the forest.
 Sunshine…Marvelous!
-And Claude say: “Listen, John!
+And Claude said, “Listen, John!
 Can you play tonight ?” – I said: “I’m on holiday here!
-Don’t even play the guitar!” – “I have many guitars!” – Billy actually lives in Switzerland.
-So Claude says: “I called Billy and he’s ready to come!
-Because I have this band…” – it was kind of big English pop-band.
+I don’t even play a guitar!”
+He replied, “I have many guitars!” – Billy actually lives in Switzerland.
+So Claude said, “I called Billy and he’s ready to come!
+Because I have this band…” It was kind of big English pop-band.
 But they’re stuck in Montreux.
 The plane is broken down and they can’t play.
-He said: “I don’t have anyone to play tonight with another band…” – Billy and I, we go to the stage that night.
-We haven’t played IN YEARS.
-DECADES.
+He said: “I don’t have anyone to play tonight with another band…” – Billy and I went to the stage that night.
+We haven’t played in years.
+Decades.
 And we played the music from Mahavishnu only from the head (laughs).
 Can you imagine?
 Just the two of us.
 It was amazing.
 It was beautiful.

 Everybody says it was very radical.
-To me, it wasn’t radical to me.
-Because of this experience of the 60’s and the two years I spent playing with Miles Davis and Tony Williams.
-This is the kind of music that was coming out from me.
-And I love this kind of music (laughter).
-Fortunately, everybody like it too!…Not everybody, but a lot of people like it (laughs)
+To me, it wasn’t radical.
+Because of this experience of the 60s and the two years I spent playing with Miles Davis and Tony Williams.
+This is the kind of music that was coming out from me and I love this kind of music (laughter).
+Fortunately, everybody like it too!…Not everybody, but a lot of people like it. (laughs)

-Working with Miles and Tony, you still were a collaborator.
+HASSLE: Working with Miles and Tony, you still were a collaborator.
 How much has your mentality changed when you became the band-leader – with Mahavishnu Orchestra and later on, over the years of your career?
 Like, Miles and Tony have been pushing you, to a degree.
 So what did you feel when you took their position?

 I close the score and say: “No chords, no rhythm – nothing!
-I’d play the melody and whatever happens – happens!” – we do it like this and the red light was on.
+I’d play the melody and whatever happens happens!”
+We do it like this and the red light was on.
 Immediately!
-We play it.
-We listen back.
-And Miles loves it.
+We play it, we listen back and Miles loves it.
 He loves it so it was a miracle, Dan!
 From this session and the following sessions, I saw how he works.
-And how systematically…For example, in “Bitches Brew”.
-In a way, on “Bitches Brew”, he didn’t know what he wanted.
-But he knew what he didn’t want.
+And how systematically…For example, in “Bitches Brew” he didn’t know what he wanted, but he knew what he didn’t want.
 He didn’t want what he’d already done.
 He wanted something new.
-One thing I heard once he said: “We’d play blues-enough.
+One he once said: “We’d play blues-enough.
 But I don’t want to hear any “F”-notes”.
 This is a typical Miles-statement!
 He’s like a Zen-master.

 After all these recordings, I see how he works and what he wants.
 He doesn’t want musicians to play what they think he wants, he wants them to completely be themselves.
 But in the context of the direction he’s going in.
 Sometimes, he start.
 He set up a groove.
 Like: “Dum-dum-dum-dum…Ba-pa, mba, mba-mba-ah!…” and he say to the bass-player: “Less!
 Less notes!” – and then he goes to the drummer and: “M-pa!
 Pa-pa!…Ok ?” it blew their minds.
 Because, they don’t know what to think.
 But when your mind is blown, you start playing from a different place, Dan.
 And he was a master at this.
-What was great – he wanted everybody to be themselves.
-Miles loved all of his musicians.
+He wanted everybody to be themselves.
+He loved all of his musicians.
 He really did.
 He was not even a hard-leader.
-But just wanted everyone to be on their toes, to be ready and among his notices – to be themselves.
+He just wanted everyone to be on their toes, to be ready and among his notices – to be themselves.

-All of this and with Tony.
-And of course, I got to work with other people – I did albums with Wayne Shorter.
+Of course, I got to work with other people – I did albums with Wayne Shorter.
 So I saw how he worked.
 I saw how Joe [Zawinul] worked.
-And other people.
-Playing with the great musicians, I had such fantastic opportunity in these two years – 1969-1070.
-By the time, I get the order to form the band, I knew what I had to do.
-I had the blessing in a way, I had the experience.
-I knew how to talk to other musicians.
-To get them to be themselves and play the part I want.
-You can’t a bully as a musician.
-Music is only about love, in the end.
-Isn’t it?
+Playing with the great musicians, I had fantastic opportunities in these two years – 1969-1970.
+By the time I got the order to form the band, I knew what I had to do.
+I had the blessing in a way.
+I had the experience.
+I knew how to talk to other musicians, to get them to be themselves and play the part I want.
+You can’t be a bully as a musician.
+Music is only about love, in the end, isn’t it?
 It’s only about love.
 Without love, music doesn’t work.
 You can’t be angry and play music.
 It’s silly.
-It doesn’t work.
-Does it?
+It doesn’t work, does it?
 If you’re angry and start playing music – in 20 seconds you’d forget that you’re angry.
 And you’d be happy.
 Amazing!
 This is the power of music.
 It makes people happy.
 It was not a problem.

-At the same time, as you said – there are always problems.
+HASSLE: At the same time, as you said – there are always problems.
 To a point, I think you coped with everything just incredibly.
-Even with “Liberation Time”…
+Even with “Liberation Time.”